cdmuir/website/content/post/2020-04-01-biol470-class-project.md

 * **Friday, April 3**: Identify partner(s).
 You may work in teams of 2 or 3

-  - Link to sign up
+  - Fill out this Google Form with your and your partner(s) information.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfl5MMKFmaWcZOqxo1CKswkTnsoWdS3CpFX_C8mROlWJo_2xw/viewform?embedded=true" width="640" height="662" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-  - Complete by 11:59 PM HST for 1 participation point
+  - Complete by 11:59 PM HST for 1 participation point (Given the remote situation, I will give some leeway on this due date, but please do not delay and let me know if you are having trouble finding a partner.)

 * **Wednesday, April 8**: Enter data

-  - Link to video tutorial about data entry
+  - Link to video tutorial about data entry (TBA)
-  - Link to datasheet?
-  - Complete by 11:59 PM HST for 1 participation point
+  - Complete by 11:59 PM HST for 1 participation point (it shouldn't take you and your partner more than an hour, possibly much less)

-* Make phylogeny
+* Make phylogeny (this will part of Midterm Exam 3)

-* Run PCM
+* Run phylogenetic comparative methods (this will part of Midterm Exam 3)